Pullusb/storytools-docs/docs/index.md

 Storytools take only care of objects management and controls in viewport.

-For a full storyboard setup, it need to be used in tandem with another addon to handle the sequence and shot management
+It's already usefull for general 2D animations but for a full storyboard setup, it need to be used in tandem with another addon to handle the sequence and shot management

 Though you can use any other means for shot management, it's  **Spa-sequencer** addon, created at SPA studios that will be referenced in this documentation.
+More infos about it in the [shot management page](tutorial/shot-management.md).

 As of now (sept.
 2024) in blender standard it's preferable to use **SPArk** a more up to date fork
 [Get SPArk here](https://github.com/NickTiny/SPArk-sequencer-addon)
 <!-- Here is the link to [original spa-sequencer repository](https://github.com/The-SPA-Studios/sequencer-addon) -->

-For more infos about this, head to the [shot management page](tutorial/shot-management.md)

-## Storyboard Quick start
+## Storyboard quick start

 To directly jump into a storyboard setup with step by step guide, go to the [Setup Project](tutorial/setup-project.md) section.